idmcarvalho/FrankfurterApi/README.md

 # FrankfurterApi

-To run this project on your development enviornment you must first runs these commands on the master Branch:
+To run this project on your development enviornment you must first run these commands on the master Branch:

 `npm install` <br>
 `npm install @fortawesome/fontawesome-svg-core` <br>